 Detect Fecal Contamination in Surface Waters

-Testing Surface Waters for Quality
+Water Quality Testing of Surface Waters

 E. coli outbreaks in fresh recreational waters are serious.
 County and state health departments regularly test for E. coli in fresh recreational waters to comply with regulations and avoid widespread illness.
 The U.S. EPA recommends E. coli as the best indicator of health risk in fresh recreational waters.